OpenTermsArchive/contrib-versions/Envato/Privacy Policy.md

 **How long we keep your personal information**

 1. We retain your personal information for as long as is necessary to provide the services to you and others, and to comply with our legal obligations.
 If you no longer want us to use your personal information or to provide you with the Envato services, you can request that we erase your personal information and close your Envato account.
-Please note that if you request the erasure of your personal information we will retain information from deleted accounts as necessary for our legitimate business interests, to comply with the law, prevent fraud, collect fees, resolve disputes, troubleshoot problems, assist with investigations, enforce the terms of service and take other actions permitted by law.
+Please note that if you request the erasure of your personal information we will retain information from deleted accounts as necessary for our legitimate business interests, to comply with the law, prevent fraud, collect fees, resolve disputes, troubleshoot problems, assist with investigations or requests by government, a court of law, or law enforcement authorities, enforce the terms of service and take other actions permitted by law.
 The information we retain will be handled in accordance with this Privacy Policy.

 **When we need to update this policy**